mcdemarco/the-new-kitchen-cookbook/roots/latkes.md

 1. Peel and grate potatoes into ice water.
 Let sit 20 minutes.
 2. Grate onion.
-3. Remove potatoes to a colander.
+3. Remove potatoes to a colander without draining the ice water.
 4. Squeeze potatoes and onion in a towel or cheesecloth to remove as much liquid as possible.
-3. Pour off ice water, reserving the starch.
+3. Carefully pour the water off the starch.
+(You can leave it at the bottom and use the same bowl to mix in.)
 4. Combine all ingredients (including reserved or extra starch).
 5. Squeeze latkes some more into latke-shape, 3 T. at a time.
 6. Deep-fry 2--3 minutes per side at 360°--375°.